seviet/landingpage/vsphere/refarch-main.md

 Datastore sizing is recommended to be 8 TB per, two per PCF installation, or smaller volumes that aggregate up to this quantity.
 Small installations that won't have many tiles added can use less, 4 TB times two per PCF is reasonable.

   _If a vSphere datastore is part of a vSphere Storage Cluster using sDRS (storage DRS), the sDRS feature must be disabled on the datastores used by PCF as s-vMotion activity will cause BOSH to malfunction as a result of renaming managed independent disks._

 Recommended types of storage are block-based (fiber channel or iSCSI) and file-based (NFS) over high speed carriers such as 6G FC or 10GigE.
+Redundant storage is highly recommended for the "persistent" storage type used by PCF.
+DASD or JBOD can be used for the "ephemeral" storage type.

 *__Networking__*

-The above model employs VMware NSX to provide unique benefits to the PCF installation on vSphere.
+The above model employs VMware NSX SDN (software-defined networking) to provide unique benefits to the PCF installation on vSphere.
 Refer to subsequent chapters in this document for treatments of this approach where NSX is not used.

-The use of NSX is an optional, but highly recommended addition to the installation approach, as it adds several powerful elements:
+The use of NSX is an optional, but highly recommended addition to the installation approach, as it adds many powerful elements:

   1. Firewall capability per-installation thru the built-in Edge firewall
   2. High capacity, resilient load balancing per-installation thru the NSX Load Balancer